Losant/workflow-node-catalog/address-lookup/README.md

 # Address Lookup
 This node will do a GPS location reverse lookup and return the associated address with a location.
 The lookup is done using [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro#ReverseGeocoding).
-In order you will need an API key from [Google Cloud Platform](https://developers.google.com/maps/documentation/geocoding/get-api-key).
+In order to use this node you will need an API key from [Google Cloud Platform](https://developers.google.com/maps/documentation/geocoding/get-api-key).

 ## Input Configuration
 * `Google Maps API Key`: Your Google Cloud Maps API key.